Alcohol Consumption and Sensory Impairment - A Recipe for Driver ErrorUpdated Nov. 21, 2020

 Alcohol and the nervous system

 The nervous system is the network of nerves connecting every tissue in your body, through which messages are sent via the spinal cord and brain (which comprise the central nervous system).
 The central nervous system organizes and coordinates two types of “action” within the body:

-- Vital actions which do not require thought input.
+- Vital actions that do not require thought input.
 Such as your heartbeat, breathing, hormone release, digestion etc.

-- Deliberate actions which do require thought input.
+- Deliberate actions that do require thought input.
 For instance, reaching across a table to pick up your coffee cup, or pressing your foot down on the accelerator.

 Drugs and alcohol work by disrupting the nervous system’s processes.
 These substances can be extremely dangerous if used unwisely, as they interfere with the nervous system’s ability to carry out both deliberate AND unconscious tasks.
 Consuming even a small amount of alcohol will affect the workings of your entire body.
 Serious alcohol intoxication can affect vital body functions, resulting in organ failure, brain damage and death.